COMPETITIVE GOVERNANCE

 CRA Section 4.
 Federal, State, and Local

-The Federal Government will have one CRA Structure consisting of every American entity and sovereignty over the entire American land and water rights.
+The Federal Government will have one CRA Structure comprising every American entity and sovereignty over all American land and water rights.

-Every American state government will have one distinct CRA Structure consisting of its entities and sovereignty over its entire land and water rights.
+Every American state will have one distinct CRA Structure comprising its entities and sovereignty over its entire land and water rights.

-The Federal Parent Sector Board has authority over creating and reconfiguring American states and territories with a 70% state Parent Sector Board vote from any affected state.
+The Federal Parent Sector Board has the authority to create and reconfigure American states and territories, subject to a 70% vote of the Parent Sector Board in each affected state.

-Creating a new state from a Pocket of Freedom requires a 70% DFP vote and the approval of 70% of the state's Parent Sector Board top executive leaders.
+Creating a new state from a Pocket of Freedom requires a 70% DFP vote and approval from 70% of the state's Parent Sector Board’s top executive leaders.

-All American territories collectively become one state; each territory becomes at least one locality per territory in the new state.
+All American territories collectively become one state; each territory becomes at least one locality within the new state.

-Every American local government will have one distinct CRA Structure consisting of its entities and sovereignty over its entire land and water rights; a local government may not have over 15% of the state's population.
+Every American local government will have one distinct CRA Structure, consisting of its entities and sovereignty over its entire land and water rights; a local government may not have more than 15% of the state's population.

 The State Parent Sector Board has authority over the creation and reconfiguration of local governments.

-A local government or collectively, several contiguous local governments with a higher population than 500,000 citizens may become a distinct American state with a 50% local Parent Sector Board vote or votes; the respective states or the federal Parent Sector Boards may not block this action.
+A local government, or several contiguous local governments collectively with a population of more than 500,000 citizens, may become a distinct American state with a 50% vote of the local Parent Sector Board; the respective states or the federal Parent Sector Boards may not block this action.

-A state with less than 500,000 citizens must merge with another contiguous state.
+A state with fewer than 500,000 citizens must merge with another contiguous state.

-The Federal Sector 6 Sector Board must set up an obligation system that allows states to claim water rights in the open ocean.
+The Federal Sector 6 Sector Board must establish an obligation system that allows states to claim water rights in the open ocean.

 CRA Section 5.
 Original-Authority

-Original-Authority is defined within this Amendment as where the authority originates; thus, stating that an individual, agency, or board has Original-Authority signifies the highest jurisdiction or where the power lies.
+Original-Authority is defined in this Amendment as the foundational source of authority; thus, stating that an individual, agency, or board has Original-Authority signifies the highest jurisdiction or the basis of power.

-People have Original-Authority to own land; people have the Original-Authority to join together under contracts; landowners have the Original-Authority to set rules for the land they own; ownership rights and contracts necessitate obligations; therefore, a citizen ownership model of government derives from these Original-Authorities and obligations.
+People have the Original-Authority to own real, personal, and intellectual property; people have the Original-Authority to join together under contracts; landowners have the Original-Authority to set rules for the land they own; ownership rights and contracts necessitate obligations; therefore, a citizen ownership model of government derives from these Original-Authorities and obligations.

 A person owns their body and has Original-Authority to protect their body, as well as their property, possessions, liberty, and freedom; this same Original-Authority extends to protecting their family and fellow man; this Original-Authority creates a civil liberty to own, possess, and carry weapons necessary to achieve that protection.